Wiring an LED

 Here are the changes that you need to make when wiring an LED light with the Infinitybox system: absolutely nothing.

 Our POWERCELLs turn things on and off including fans, ECU’s, pumps and lights.
 Lights come in basically two flavors: incandescent and LED.
 Incandescent lights were the original creation of Thomas Edison.
-Up until about 5 years ago, they were used for all of the lights in cars including headlights, running lights, interior lights, brake lights and turn signals.
+Up until a few years ago, they were used for all of the lights in cars including headlights, running lights, interior lights, brake lights and turn signals.

 The trend in automotive lighting is towards LEDs or light emitting diodes.
 This link will take you to a Wikipedia page talking about how they work.
 LED’s have two main advantages of incandescent light bulbs.
 First, they have no filaments or fragile parts so they last a long time.
 Second, they are much more efficient than incandescent bulbs.
 This means that they consume much less current to get the same level of brightness.